catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 Syntax
 ------

-Lines which have special meaning to the Falderal Literate Test Format always begin with an indent of four (4) spaces from the leftmost column followed immediately by a series of distinguished characters, called an _introducer_.
+Each grouping of lines which has special meaning to the Falderal Literate Test Format always begins with an indent of four (4) spaces from the leftmost column, preceded by non-indented text, and followed by either non-indented text or the end of the file.
+Such a grouping of lines is called a _block_.

+There are two general formats to any block.
+In the first, "verbose" format, each indent of 4 spaces is followed immediately on that line by distinguished sequence of characters, called an _introducer_.
 The introducers which have meaning to the Falderal Literate Test Format are as follows:

 *   `->` (hyphen, greater-than sign): pragma
 *   `| ` (vertical bar, space): test body text
 *   `+ ` (plus sign, space): test input text
 *   `= ` (equals sign, space): expected output text
 *   `? ` (question mark, space): expected error text
-* `> ` (greater-than sign, space): Bird-style embedded code

 If the same introducer occurs on multiple adjacent lines, the text after each introducer is concatenated to form one chunk of relevant text.
 This allows, for example, multi-line text to be given as the body, the input, or the expected output of a test.
-Lines without introducers are called _intervening text_.

-There are some restrictions on the order in which introducers can sensibly
+There are some restrictions on the order in which introducers can sensibly occur in a block:
-occur:

-*   Test body text should occur after intervening text.
+*   Test body text should occur at the start of a block.
 *   Test body test may be optionally followed by test input text.
-*   The first test input text must be immediately preceded by test body text, with no intervening text.
+*   The first test input text must be immediately preceded by test body text.
 *   Subsequent test input texts need not be preceded by a test body text;
-    in this case, the previously-defined test body text will be used again.
+    in this case, the previously-appearing test body text will be used again.
 *   Test body text must be followed by either test input text, expected output text, or expected error text, with no intervening text.
 *   Either expected output or error text must follow either test body